WORKING

 Shadow

-Shadow is a nine month old Dutch Shepard who has completed tracking training and apprehension training.
+Shadow is a nine month old Dutch Shepherd who has completed tracking training and apprehension training.
 She is our first dog and will be staying on the SFW team.
 Shadow will assist with local anti-poaching efforts and get involved in other community programs that benefit conservation initiatives in our immediate region.
 When Shadow isn't tracking, she enjoys playing ball with her handler.

 Jack